-This section describes the 2020 Los Angeles County Community Climate Action Plan (2020 CCAP), which is LA County's first community climate action plan adopted in 2015.
-It presents the 26 local actions for GHG reduction and progress that has been made by LA County on each.
+This section describes the 2020 Los Angeles County Community Climate Action Plan (2020 CCAP), the County's first community climate action plan, adopted in 2015.
+It presents the 26 local actions for GHG emissions reduction and the progress that has been made by the County on each action.